Struve family: Other lines

 Friedrich Georg Wilhelm von Struve's cousin, Johann Christoph Gustav von Struve, son of diplomat Anton Sebastian von Struve.
 "After finishing his studies and several extensive journeyings (sic), Anton started his career as private secretary to Count Schonberg, Minister in Dresden.
 In 1755 he entered the services of the Duke of Holstein-Gottrop, who later as Peter III became emperor of Russia, and thus became a Russian subject, along with his 2 brothers who were also induced to accompany Peter to Russia.
 One of these was the celebrated astronomer, Friedrich Georg Wilhelm von Struve, and the third, the scientist.
 Anton Sebastian, after several diplomatic missions in Russian services, ended as Resident Minister at the German Reichstag at Regensburg.
 He died April 7, 1802.
 Hi biography is to be found in Schlichtegroll's "Nekrolog der Deutschen für das 19th.
 Jahrhundert".
 He had 12 children, but only five sons and four daughters attained maturity.
 Of these, only the eldest (Gustav von Struve, Sept.
-26,1763 – 1828), and the youngest (Henry, 1772–1851), and Phillipine (She married President von Grün), the youngest daughter, had issue." (incorrect – see below) (1729–1802), became a diplomat in the Russian service primarily in Regensburg, Bavaria.
+26,1763 – 1828), and the youngest (Henry, 1772–1851), and Phil (She married President von Grün), the youngest daughter, had issue." (incorrect – see below) (1729–1802), became a diplomat in the Russian service primarily in Regensburg, Bavaria.
 Johann Christoph and his wife, née Sibilla Christiana Friedrike von Hochstetter, were the parents of 11 children, among them: